 For Richard’s full filmography, view the full list below in the tab section of this page.

-In 1976, I began studying with world-renowned acting teacher and director Milton Katselas.
+In 1976, I began studying with the world-renowned acting teacher and director, Milton Katselas.
 In 1980, I began teaching his classes.
 I’ve had the pleasure of taking part in the training of some of the most successful actors in the business.

 In 2005, I created my own acting/empowerment studio called the Richard Lawson Studios.
 On the surface, it’s an acting school.
 Underneath the hood, it’s an empowerment academy.
 Since its inception, I’ve empowered people to identify their dream and then provide the tools to help them manifest it.
 I empower actors to develop the skill and gain the techniques necessary to create the evidence needed to fulfill their dreams.
 I use acting techniques to empower anyone to identify what it is they want and what they need to do to go get it.

 My “wild, exciting, crazy adventure” has included other dynamics, of course, besides the stage, film, and television.
 From 1983 to 1994, I helped to administrate and run the drug education, training, treatment, and aftercare program for the National Basketball Association/National Basketball Players Association.
 I trained under Dr. Dave Lewis, Kip Flock, and John Bradshaw, three of the top men in their field.
 I was instrumental in helping to make that program one of the most successful drug programs in Corporate America.